learnk8s/learnk8s.io/_blog/what-is-kubernetes/index.md

 ## Linux containers are isolated processes with benefits

-The magic of containers comes from two feature in the Linux kernel: control groups and namespaces.
+The magic of containers comes from two features in the Linux kernel: control groups and namespaces.

 Control groups are a convenient way to limit the CPU or memory that a particular process can use.